OneTipEveryDay/One-tip-every-day/day32.md

 ## Boot overview

 > Most systems use BIOS or UEFI.
 When on BIOS, the system will do a self test called POST (Power-On Self-Test).
-Then it will hand over the boot process to the first sector of Master Boot Record (MBR)
+Then it will hand over the boot process to the first sector of Master Boot Record (MBR)<br>
 > MBR is only 512 bytes so we need a smart bootloader to handle larger boot managers and even multiple systems.
-Some of these boot loaders are LILO, GRUB and GRUB2.
+Some of these boot loaders are LILO, GRUB and GRUB2.<br>
 > If the system is using UEFI, the hardware will follow the UEFI stages.
-They start with a security phase and will continue till the end phase where the UEFI looks for an EFI System Partition, which is just a FAT32 partition (Usually the first one, but that's implementation-defined) with PE executables and runs them.
+They start with a security phase and will continue till the end phase where the UEFI looks for an EFI System Partition, which is just a FAT32 partition (Usually the first one, but that's implementation-defined) with PE executables and runs them.<br>
 > In both cases, the binary starts the boot loader.
-It might be a complete bootloader on /boot/efi/ of your computer or a small loader for the main grub on the MBR or a windows loader or even a chainloader.
+It might be a complete bootloader on /boot/efi/ of your computer or a small loader for the main grub on the MBR or a windows loader or even a chainloader.<br>
 >

 #102.4 Use Debian package management